SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 program that you write contains a `main()` function, and in here you will write the instructions needed for the program to work properly.

+Every single program must have that special function, called in that way (all lower case letters).
+When the program is run, the instructions, or statements inside of main are executed in sequential order.

+We'll cover what a function is in a future chapter, but for now just know that it is a collection of instructions that can be reused and they have a name which identifies them followed by two parenthesis at the end like this: `function()` and eventually some "things" inside `(...)`, called parameters.

 ### Comments